dev485431/NotesManagerReactJs/README.md

 - Axios
 - Lodash

-** Note: For full functionality this application requires the backend server api which is not included in this project at the moment
+** <b>Note:</b> For full functionality this application requires the backend server api which is not included in this project at the moment